mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3288/RK3288_Linux_SDK_Release/Rockchip_RK3288_Linux_SDK_Release_V2.3.0_20201203_EN.md

 - app: store application APPs like qcamera/qfm/qplayer/qseting and other applications.
 - buildroot: root file system based on Buildroot (2018.02-rc3).
-- debian: root file system based on Debian 9.
+- debian: root file system based on Debian 10.
 - device/rockchip: store board-level configuration for each chip and some scripts and prepared files for building and packaging firmware.
 - docs: stores development guides, platform support lists, tool usage, Linux development guides, and so on.
-- distro: a root file system based on Debian 10.
 - IMAGE: stores building time, XML, patch and firmware directory for each building.
 - external: stores some third-party libraries, including audio, video, network, recovery and so on.
 - kernel: stores kernel4.4 development code.